antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/README.md

 }
 ```

-If you using a console application then you can get an instance of the queue service like this:
+If you are using a console application then you can get an instance of the queue service like this:

 ```csharp
 var serviceCollection = new ServiceCollection();